1800546/BDE_Analyser/README.md

 -All files should be in the same folder (project folder)

--There are 15 sample input in the project folder to try with BDE_Analyser – namely testfile01 to testfile14, and trailerdemo.
+-There are 15 sample input in the project folder to try with BDE_Analyser – namely testfile01 to testfile14, and cutoffdemo.
 This will give a rough idea of how it works.

 -If Level 3 tests are successful, the recovered file(s) will be placed in the "recovered" folder